ibadrather/RESTful_Infrastructure/README.md

 ### A. API

-The API serves as the backend for the application, handling requests and providing data to the client.
+The API, built using **FastAPI** , serves as the backend for the application, handling client requests for managing vehicle and sensor data.
+FastAPI was chosen due to its high performance, asynchronous capabilities, and ease of creating interactive documentation with OpenAPI.

-- **Documentation** : The API is documented using Swagger UI, which provides an interactive interface to explore and test the API endpoints.
+- **Documentation** : The API is documented using **Swagger UI** , providing an interactive interface for exploring and testing API endpoints.
   - **Swagger UI** : [Access API Documentation here](https://restful-infrastructure.onrender.com/docs)

 - **Hosting** : The API is hosted on a free instance through Render.com.
-Due to this, the API may go into sleep mode during inactivity and could take a few minutes to resume.
+Due to the free hosting plan, the API may enter sleep mode during inactivity, which may result in a slight delay (a few minutes) when resuming.

-- **Further Details** : For more information on setting up or customizing the API, refer to the `server/README.md` file.
+- **Further Details** : For more information on setting up or customizing the API, refer to the `server/README.md`, `server/api/README.md` file.

 ### B. Client